coder/docs/setup/installation.md

    You can find/define these values in your [PostgreSQL server configuration file](https://www.postgresql.org/docs/current/config-setting.html).

-4. [Enable Dev URL Usage](../admin/devurls.md).
+5. [Enable Dev URL Usage](../admin/devurls.md).
 Dev URLs allow users to access the web servers running in your environment.
 To enable, provide a wildcard domain and its DNS certificate and update your helm chart accordingly.
+This step is **optional** but recommended.

-5. After you've created the pod, tail the logs to find the randomly generated password for the admin user
+6. After you've created the pod, tail the logs to find the randomly generated password for the admin user

    ```bash